NimbleArchitect/kubectl-ice/README.md

 * Most sub commands utilize aliases meaning less typing (eg command and cmd are the same)
 * Easily view securityContext details and POSIX capabilities
 * Use the show-namespace flag to output the pods namespace
+* Ability to read yaml from file or stdin for processing
+* Can specify columns to output for a more custom view

 [![asciicast](https://asciinema.org/a/512927.svg)](https://asciinema.org/a/512927)